-While tearing up the dance floor at Clinton's a few weekends ago, one of my friends opened my mind to a dilemma I hadn't considered before.
-She described a tricky situation in which a coworker of hers (let's call her Mathilda) who had always rocked natural hair came into the office one day with a relaxer.
-In the past, my friend had grown so accustomed to seeing her natural hair that after a while she stopped giving Mathilda compliments.
-So when Mathilda showed up to work with long, sleek hair, my friend was in a pickle.
+While tearing up the dance floor at a local pub a few weekends ago, one of my friends presented a dilemma I hadn't considered before.
+She described a tricky situation in which a coworker of hers (let's call her Afua) who had always rocked natural hair came into the office one day with a relaxer.
+In the past, my friend had grown so accustomed to seeing her natural hair that after a while she stopped giving Afua compliments.
+So when Afua showed up to work with long, sleek hair, my friend was in a pickle.
 The change was so drastic she had to speak up!
-However, by complimenting Mathilda wouldn't she be affirming that her hair looks better straight now?
+However, by complimenting Afua, wouldn't she be affirming that her hair looks better straight now?

 As I write this, on the other hand, I can't help but think to myself hair isn't always political!
-Mathilda has every right to wear her hair however she pleases.
-We kinky-haired girls are blessed with endless possibilities when it comes to our hairstyles, relaxers included.
-Maybe Mathilda has never felt the societal pressure I mentioned before.
+Afua has every right to wear her hair however she pleases.
+We kinky-haired girls are blessed with endless possibilities when it comes to our hairstyles — relaxers included.
+Maybe Afua has never felt pressured to straighten her hair.
 Perhaps she just wanted a change, in which case my friend's struggle to be politically correct would've been for naught.
-Moreover, there's no doubt that a compliment on her relaxed hair would've made Mathilda's day.
-Not saying she's seeking attention or anything, but that's just how we humans are programmed; we like to be complimented.
+Moreover, there's no doubt that a compliment on her relaxed hair would've made Afua's day.
+Not saying she's seeking attention or anything, but that's just how we humans are programmed; we like to receive compliments.

 So what's the right thing to do?
-Should we discourage what may appear to be assimilation, or should we celebrate an individual's right to choose what could be conformity?
 Honestly, I don't see this problem as being binary.
 I think there's a grey area in which we can support each other without getting bogged down in the politics.
 Rather than commenting specifically on a person's new relaxer, wig, or weave, I would simply tell them that they look great.
 That way they receive the ego boost they rightfully deserve for all the time and energy they put into their new look, but without any sociopolitical strings attached.
-And of course as our mothers taught us: if you don't have anything nice to say, don't say anything at all. ;)
+And, of course, as our mothers taught us: if you don't have anything nice to say, don't say anything at all.

 Do you get more compliments from people when your hair is straightened?
 Share in a comment below!